Reduction or withdrawal of reception conditions

 • Have lodged a Subsequent Application;

-In cases (a) and (b), when the applicant is located or voluntarily presents themselves before the competent authority, a specially justified decision, assessing the reasons of abandonment, is taken with respect to the renewal, in part or in full, of the provision of the material reception conditions that were reduced or withdrawn.
+In cases (a) and (b), when the applicant is located or voluntarily presents themselves before the competent authority, a duly justified decision, assessing the reasons of abandonment, is taken with respect to the renewal, in part or in full, of the provision of the material reception conditions that were reduced or withdrawn.

-Secondly, the competent Reception Authority reduces material reception conditions, when it finds that the applicant, without justifiable reason, has not submitted an application for international protection as soon as possible after their arrival on the Greek territory.
+Secondly, the competent Reception Authority reduces material reception conditions when it finds that the applicant, without justifiable reason, has not submitted an application for international protection as soon as possible after their arrival on the Greek territory.

-Thirdly, the competent Reception Authority withdraws material reception conditions, when it is established that the applicant has concealed financial resources and has, as a consequence, illegitimately taken advantage of the material reception conditions.
+Thirdly, the competent Reception Authority withdraws material reception conditions when it is established that the applicant has concealed financial resources and has, as a consequence, illegitimately taken advantage of the material reception conditions.

-Moreover, in cases of serious breach of the Operating Regulations of the accommodation centres, which disturbs the smooth operation of the centres and the coexistence of the people in them, especially when demonstrating particularly violent behaviour, material conditions are withdrawn as a sanction.
+Fourthly, in cases of serious breach of the Operating Regulations of the accommodation centres, which disturbs the smooth operation of the centres and the coexistence of the people in them, especially when demonstrating particularly violent behaviour, material conditions are withdrawn as a sanction.
 At the same time, the competent Police Director and, in the case of the General Police Directorates of Attica and Thessaloniki, the Police Director responsible for aliens is immediately informed, in order to ascertain whether there is a case of application of paragraph 2d or par.
 3 of article 50 of this Code.
 In the case of UAMs, the competent Reception Authority must, before imposing the interruption of accommodation, contact the assistance services and/or the judicial authorities responsible for the protection of UAMs, to ensure the placement of the minor in a structure appropriate for his/her needs and to order other potential relief measures, if this is justified by the circumstances.

-Article 61 (5) of the Asylum Code provides that the decision to reduce or withdraw material reception conditions or the decision imposing the sanction of para.
-4, is taken by the competent Reception Authority on an individual and objective basis and must be justified.
-It also provides that the special situation of the person concerned, particularly if vulnerable, is to be taken into account and that the decision to reduce or withdraw material reception conditions should not obstruct the applicant’s access to medical and pharmaceutical care, in accordance with article 59 (2) of the Asylum Code, or make it impossible for them to access basic means that ensure a dignified standard of living.
-Lastly, the same article also provides that the decision to reduce or withdraw material reception conditions or to impose the sanction of par.
-4 is to be communicated to the applicant in a language they understand.
+Article 61 (5) of the Asylum Code provides that the decision to reduce or withdraw material reception conditions or the decision imposing the sanction foreseen in case of serious breach of the Operating Regulations of the accommodation centres, is taken by the competent Reception Authority on an individual and objective basis and must be justified.
+It also provides that the special situation of the person concerned, particularly if vulnerable, is to be taken into account and that the decision to reduce or withdraw material reception conditions cannot obstruct the applicant’s access to medical and pharmaceutical care, in accordance with article 59 (2) of the Asylum Code, or make it impossible for them to access basic means that ensure a dignified standard of living.
+The same article also provides that the decision to reduce or withdraw material reception conditions or to impose the aforementioned sanction is communicated to the applicant in a language they understand.

 As per article 61(6), material reception conditions cannot be withdrawn or reduced before the aforementioned decision is taken.
 The procedure to be followed is laid down in the General Regulation of Temporary Reception and Temporary Accommodation Facilities for third country nationals or stateless persons under the responsibility of the RIS (Γενικός Κανονισμός Λειτουργίας Δομών Προσωρινής Υποδοχής και Δομών Προσωρινής Φιλοξενίας πολιτών τρίτων χωρών ή ανιθαγενών, που λειτουργούν με μέριμνα της Υπηρεσίας Υποδοχής και Ταυτοποίησης) and the General Regulation for the Operation of Reception and Identification Centres and Mobile Reception and Identification Units (Γενικός Κανονισμός Λειτουργίας Κέντρων Υποδοχής και Ταυτοποίησης και Κινητών Μονάδων Υποδοχής και Ταυτοποίησης).
 In the first case, the procedure foresees: (a) a written warning and (b) a reasoned decision reducing or withdrawing material reception conditions, while in the second case a three-step procedure is foreseen, consisting of (a) an oral recommendation, (b) a written warning and (c) the interruption of accommodation as long as reception and identification procedures have been completed.[3]